Salma-and-Buthaina-Final-Project/final_project/README.md

 The information is sent to the AI model through an HTTP request.

-The generated summary can highlight:
+The generated summary can describe:

 - Frequently recorded symptoms
 - General recorded severity
 - Recurring symptoms
 - Medication usage
-- Patterns supported by the recorded information
+- Patterns supported by recorded information

 ---